SPAM Tolerance for Pauli Error Estimation: Preliminaries

 Now we recall the classical problem of learning a distribution from noisy data, introduced in~\cite{dvir2012restriction,wigderson2016population} under the name ``Population Recovery'': \begin{definition} Let $\Lambda : \Sigma \to \Gamma$ be a classical channel.
 In the associated \textit{Population Recovery} problem, the goal is to learn an unknown probability distribution $\calD$ on $\Sigma^n$ to a given $\ell_\infty$ precision of $\eps > 0$ (with high probability).
 The model is that the learner can get independent samples from $\Gamma^n$ distributed as $\Lambda(\bx)$, where $\bx \sim \calD$. \end{definition} Population Recovery has been well studied for the BSC and BEC channels (see, e.g.,~\cite{dvir2012restriction, wigderson2016population,batman2013finding,moitra2013polynomial,lovett2015improved,lovett2017noisy,de2016noisy,polyanskiy2017sample,DOS17populationrecovery}), as well as for the binary deletion channel.

-A simplified version of Population Recovery is the following: \begin{definition} In the \emph{Individual Recovery} variant of Population Recovery, a particular string $b \in \Sigma^n$ is given and the only task is to estimate $\calD(b)$ to additive precision~$\eps$ (with high probability). \end{definition} It is well known~\cite{dvir2012restriction,polyanskiy2017sample} that Population Recovery efficiently reduces to Individual Recovery via a branch-and-prune strategy; e.g., \cite{FO21paulierror} shows the following: \begin{proposition} For a given channel on constant-sized alphabets, there is a reduction from Population Recovery to Individual Recovery that loses only an $O(n \log(n/\eps))$ factor in terms of efficiency. \end{proposition}
+A simplified version of Population Recovery is the following: \begin{definition} In the \emph{Individual Recovery} variant of Population Recovery, a particular string $b \in \Sigma^n$ is given and the only task is to estimate $\calD(b)$ to additive precision~$\eps$ (with high probability). \end{definition} It is well known~\cite{dvir2012restriction,polyanskiy2017sample} that Population Recovery efficiently reduces to Individual Recovery via a branch-and-prune strategy; e.g., Section 4.2 in \cite{FO21paulierror} shows the following: \begin{proposition} For a given channel on constant-sized alphabets, there is a reduction from Population Recovery to Individual Recovery that loses only an $O(n \log(n/\eps))$ factor in terms of runtime and number of experiments. \end{proposition}